callmeteus/nayr/README.md

-# bunda
+# nayr
-Bunda allows you to automatically generate links for your yarn packages.
+Nayr allows you to automatically generate links for your yarn packages.

 ## Usage
-You can install bunda globally and use it as a command line.
+You can install nayr globally and use it as a command line.

 yarn
 ```
-yarn global add bunda
+yarn global add nayr
 ```

 npm
 ```
-npm -G install bunda
+npm -G install nayr
 ```

 Bunda is friends with the `postinstall` lifecycle hook.